 Y. Zheng , R. P. Mason and A. Papachristodoulou, Scalable Design of Structured Controllers using Chordal Decomposition, IEEE Transactions on Automatic Control, 2017.

 If you find what we do interesting, and you want to apply for a DPhil (PhD) or MSc by Research in our group, then please contact us sooner than later to discuss possible projects.
-Note that there are several Centres of Doctoral Training that are relevant to our research, especially the EPSRC & BBSRC CDT in Synthetic Biology as well as the EPSRC CDT in Autonomous Intelligent Machines and Systems.
+Note that there are several Centres of Doctoral Training that are relevant to our research, especially the EPSRC CDT in Autonomous Intelligent Machines and Systems and the BBSRC Interdisciplinary Biosciences DTP.
 If you have a strong academic background, the chances of securing funding for your studies are higher the earlier you apply.
 Note that applications need to follow the Postgraduate Admissions guidelines.